 – Phosphate supplements

 Please notify your doctor or pharmacist if you are taking the above medication, dosage adjustments might be needed.

 Where to buy Sodium Bicarbonate in Hong Kong?

 In Hong Kong, many types of Sodium Bicarbonate are over-the-counter medicines and can be purchased without a prescription from any retail outlet in Hong Kong.
 This includes grocery stores, convenience stores, medicine shops, and pharmacies.
 They can also be obtained from doctors.
-The injection forms of Sodium Bicarbonate are prescription only medicines and require a prescription from a doctor to be purchased in a pharmacy or at a doctor’s clinic.
+The injection forms of Sodium Bicarbonate are prescription only medicines and require a prescription from a doctor to be purchased in a pharmacy.
+They can also be obtained from doctors.
 To find a pharmacy near you, refer to the list of pharmacies (“Authorized Sellers of Poisons”) from the Hong Kong Department of Health.

 For detailed information about the use of Sodium Bicarbonate in children, pregnancy and breastfeeding, and for questions about drug interactions, please check with your pharmacist or doctor.